 The Sunmor neighborhood was originally imagined in the mid 1950s by legendary builder Bob Higgins.
-Constructed on the WW2 era airport, the area was named Sunmor because its location provided an additional forty five minutes of sunshine before it set behind the San Jacinto mountains.
+Constructed on the WW2 era airport, the area was named Sunmor because its location provided an additional 45 minutes of sunshine before it set behind the San Jacinto mountains.

 Within a short drive is the famed movie colony east neighborhood and the Uptown Design District, which features some of the finest in dining, shopping and culture.
 Just minutes from the hustle of downtown Palm Springs, the house is ideally situated close to the city center.
 Further afield, the San Jacinto mountains rise above the desert floor and are lined with miles of hiking trails at a cooler elevation.
 Joshua Tree, Indian Canyon and Palm Canyon are also within driving distance of the city for the rural getaways

 Palm Springs, California.
 Nearest Airport: Palm Springs International Airport (.5 miles and reachable on foot)

 BEST TIME TO VISIT: September through May is the most popular when desert temps cool, with prime time from September through October and March to April.